Take a Bite: The Best Sandwiches in Hobart & Launceston

 The Lobby Eatery & Cafe

-Sandwich dreams are baked daily at Lobby Eatery.
-Start with the Reuben: slow-cured house corned beef, tangy pickles, house-fermented sauerkraut and Swiss, finished with sweet-creamy Russian dressing on crisp-fluffy focaccia.
-The chicken schnitzel number brings spice, iceberg, cheese and house tomato sauce; the egg-mayo sando folds pickled onion through pillowy bread.
-All are made to order on house bakes; they taste generous, balanced, and undeniably moreish.
-Pair with a flat white or a Mont Blanc and call it lunch.
-Simple, satisfying, straight-up delicious.
+Lobby Eatery makes a serious case for lunch built between bread.
+Start with the Reuben: slow-cured house corned beef, pickles, house-fermented sauerkraut, and Swiss, finished with sweet, creamy Russian dressing on crisp-edged, fluffy focaccia.
+The chicken schnitzel number comes with spice, iceberg, cheese and house tomato sauce, while the egg-mayo sando folds pickled onion through pillowy bread.
+Everything is made to order on house bakes, with the generosity of a deli counter and the care of a very good cafe.
+Pair yours with a flat white or a Mont Blanc and let the afternoon recalibrate itself.

 Lands Building, 134 Macquarie Street, Hobart